If you run a small workshop, Etsy shop, or local customization studio, you’ve probably asked yourself a few times:

 - Marking – logos, serial numbers, barcodes on metal

-- Engraving – shallow metal engraving with real depth
+- Engraving – shallow metal engraving with real depth (depending on setting and material)

 CO₂, Fiber and 6-in-1: How They Fit Together